devslovecoffee/devs-love-coffee/src/content/blog/bento-layouts-tilt-me.md

 </script>
 ```

-## Bonus: making the highlight pop
+## Bonus: Making the Highlight Pop

 We can add some more flavour to the layout - the hovered tile can pop out.
 To do that, we check whether we've hovered a smaller area inside the tile, and if so, we scale it.
 Simple and effective.
 To try it out, just replace your transforms function with the one below.